dmulyalin/ttp/docs/source/Inputs/index.rst

 Inputs
 =======

-Inputs can be used to specify data location and how it should be loaded or filtered.
-Inputs can be attached to groups for parsing, for instance this particular input data should be parsed by this set of groups only.
-That can help to increase the overall performance as only data belonging to particular group will be parsed.
+Inputs define data locations and how data should be loaded or filtered.
+Inputs can be attached to specific groups so that only data from a given input is parsed by those groups, which can improve overall performance.

-.. note:: Order of inputs preserved as internally they represented using OrderedDict object, that can be useful if data produced by first input needs to bused by other inputs.
+.. note:: Input order is preserved because inputs are internally represented using an ``OrderedDict``.
+This is useful when data produced by one input needs to be used by subsequent inputs.

 Assuming we have this folders structure to store data that needs to be parsed::